MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Set-AzureStorageAccount](./Set-AzureStorageAccount.md)
-Updates the properties of a storage account in an azure_2 subscription.
+Updates the properties of a storage account in an Azure subscription.

 ### [Set-AzureSubnet](./Set-AzureSubnet.md)
-Defines the subnet list for an azure_2 virtual machine.
+Defines the subnet list for an Azure virtual machine.

 ### [Set-AzureVMAccessExtension](./Set-AzureVMAccessExtension.md)